 Housing costs in Downey are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-The citizens of Downey are slightly better educated than the national average of 21.84% for all cities and towns, with 21.37% of adults in Downey having a bachelor's degree or advanced degree.
+The education level of Downey citizens is a little higher than the average for US cities and towns: 21.89% of adults in Downey have at least a bachelor's degree.

 Downey is an extremely ethnically-diverse city.
 The people who call Downey home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Downey, accounting for 73.02% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Downey, accounting for 73.70% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Downey residents report their race to be White, followed by Asian.
-Important ancestries of people in Downey include Irish, English, Italian, and Egyptian.
+Important ancestries of people in Downey include Irish, English, Italian, and French .

 The most common language spoken in Downey is Spanish.
-Other important languages spoken here include English and Tagalog.
+Other important languages spoken here include English and Korean.